hiibolt/niu-metis-documentation/src/chapter_1.md

 - Applications which require a different operating system
 - Applications that are not pre-installed and easier to setup using docker than natively (consult with [crcdhelpdesk@niu.edu](mailto:crcdhelpdesk@niu.edu))

-If you only need CPU-based computation, chapters **2-3.1** will teach you everything you need.
+If you only need CPU-based computation, chapters **2-2.2 and 4.1** will teach you everything you need.

 If you need GPU passthrough or have a very complicated project, it is recommended to read this book in its entirety!